TMSL/DMEE-View1/README.md

 a modern PC running Microsft Windows (r).
 The Draftsman-EE software may also be known as or associated with the names DMEE, DC-CAD, DCCAD, DC Design, DC 810, or DC/CAD IV.
 As of this writing, the viewer is a work in progress, Refer to following for details.

 ## Status
-The present version is an early work-in-progress that does not yet support schematics with multiple pages, printing, or inserting modules (parts) from libraries or other files.
+The present version is still a work-in-progress that does not yet support schematics with multiple pages or printing.
 The Oct.
-19, 2019 update added support for drawing arcs and locating pins along with a simple set of zoom levels under the File menu.
+27, 2019 update added significant drawing functionality, including support for locating, extracting, and drawing 'sub modules' that come from library (.LBR) files and/or are specified as separate files in the working folder.

 Text is presently drawn using Microsoft fonts instead of using Draftsman-EE's vector drawn character library.
 It does not yet include support for scaling and centering the file to fit the viewing area.
 These capabilities are all under development.
+The program does not yet handle drawing PCB routes.
+Part (module) rotation and colors are also under development.

-Program development is first focusing on drawing schematic and part files.
+Program development prioirty is first focusing on drawing schematic and part files.
 Consequently, it does not handle drawing routes or handle layers.
-Since the program also doesn't insert modules from libraries (such as pad definitions) if you try to draw any PCB files you're likely to find them pretty empty except for a view of the lines and text from all layers simultaneously.
+Thus, if you try to display any PCB files at this time you're likely to find them pretty empty except for a view of the lines and text from all layers simultaneously.

 ## Use
 Select an .SCH or other drawing file using the file menu and press the "Parse" button.
 The hide/show info button provides some additional information about the file.
 A few example files are provided in Sample Drawing Files directory to demonstrate the present level of development.